Zsmerritt/Flutter_AWS_CloudWatch/README.md

 }
 ~~~

-By adding a 200-millisecond delay, aws_cloudwatch will send more logs at a time and will be limited to sending api
+The `CloudWatch` class is used when sending logs to one stream or group.
+If you need to send logs to multiple
-requests at most once every 200 milliseconds.
-This can reduce the chance of hitting the AWS CloudWatch logging rate
+streams or groups, use the `CloudWatchHandler` class and specify the log group and stream names when calling `.log()`.
-limit of 5 requests per second per log stream.
+`CloudWatchHandler`will take care of the rest.

 ### Example 2

-Here is an example of how to capture all errors in flutter and send them to CloudWatch.
+This example shows how to capture all errors in flutter and send them to CloudWatch.
 First create this file and name
 it `errorLog.dart`

 ~~~dart